 My ideal client trusts me to find who they need and trusts that I know who will be great for them.
 My best clients are committed to making the hire and are willing to do their due diligence when it comes to interviewing and providing me with feedback.
 It’s all about transparency!

 Yes, but it takes practice.
 It's never easy to walk away from an opportunity and the money that comes with it but if it ends up being the type of situation where you are forcing something to fit it probably means it’s time to walk away.

 Clients pay me a % of the candidates annual salary or a total of the booked project.

 How should someone approach you about working together?

-Knowing how you found me, via iLC or a friend or colleague, is always helpful.
-It gives me a sense of the world you are coming from and the connections we may already have together.
-I am always impressed when someone does their research first.
-I believe everyone should always do their research first. i.e.- got to my sites, read up, send me an email with some "why" and "who" context.
+Let me know how you found me whether it’s via iLC a friend or colleague, it is always helpful and gives me a sense of the world you are coming from and the connections we may share.
+It is always impressive when someone does their research first i.e.- go to my sites, read up, send me an email with some "why" and "who" context.
 Connect some dots.